theandrew168/bronzebeard/docs/README.md

 ```

 ### Packed Literals
-Packed literals allow you embed packed integer / float values into your binary.
+Packed literals allow you embed packed integer values into your binary.
 They start with the `pack` keyword and are followed by a format specifier and a value.
 The format specifier is based on Python's builtin [struct module](https://docs.python.org/3/library/struct.html#format-characters).
 The value can be a literal or another expression (such as a constant or result of a modifier).